Spotlight: David Krueger

 Bankrate put Krueger on the couch to explore his thoughts on everything from Bernie Madoff to retirement income formulas.

-University of Texas; Louisiana State University School of Medicine; psychiatry residency at University of Colorado School of Medicine
+Education: University of Texas; Louisiana State University School of Medicine; psychiatry residency at University of Colorado School of Medicine

 - As CEO of MentorPath, an executive coaching practice, Krueger’s clients included CEOs of multinational corporations, best-selling authors and professional athletes.